kirklong/1040Notebooks/README.md

 An introduction to Jupyter notebooks/Python is included in [`L1.ipynb`](L1.ipynb), and a sample blank homework notebook (with all of the useful constants you will need for the semester + a few useful `astropy` commands) is located at [`homeworkTemplate.ipynb`](homeworkTemplate.ipynb).

 Homework files will be uploaded to corresponding folders.
 For example, your first real problem set has been uploaded to the folder [`PS1`](PS1).
 I recommend downloading the full folder for each week's homework to preserve images/organization/etc.

+**Make sure you keep track of your files!!!** If you download the *entire* repository every week (with the big green button) you may accidentally overwrite your previous work.
+Be careful you only copy what you need (the new notebooks) and preserve your hard work!